 - If your calculation requires, say, 3 states only, simply leave 0s in the fields involving the states 4, 5, and 6.

-In this post, we introduce the concept of expected return as a forward-looking performance measure.
-We explain the expected return formula using examples.
-In essence, the expected return of a risky asset depends on (i) the returns the asset yields under different states of the market, and (ii) the probabilities of those states occurring.
-Finally, we offer an expected return calculator, which can be used for expected return calculations involving up to six different states.
+In this lesson, we have shown that the expected return formula is based on (i) the asset’s returns under different states of the market, and (ii) the probabilities of those states occurring and that it is a forward-looking measure.
+We have also offered a handy expected return calculator, which can accommodate up to six different states.

-Further reading on expected return calculator and formula
+Further reading on the expected return calculator and formula

 Black (1993), ‘Estimating expected return‘, Financial Analysts Journal, Vol. 49(5), pp. 36-38.